 —and much more.

-Let’s take a brief look at Mercedes-Benz AMG and BMW M history to establish a clearer perspective on these two highly respected performance divisions.
+Let’s briefly examine Mercedes-Benz AMG and BMW M history to establish a clearer perspective on these two highly respected performance divisions.

 How Did Mercedes-Benz AMG Begin and Continue to Evolve?

-Hans Werner Aufrecht and Erhard Melcher used their Motorsport and Engineering passions to create AMG.
+Hans Werner Aufrecht and Erhard Melcher used their passion for Motorsport and Engineering to create AMG.
 Are you curious about what’s behind the AMG acronym?
-The A stands for “Aufrecht,” the M for “Melcher, and the G represents GroBaspach which indicates “birthplace.”
+The A stands for “Aufrecht,” the M for “Melcher, and the G represents GroBaspach, which indicates “birthplace.”
 Higher performance and more power were and continue to be the driving spirit behind AMG.

 These extracurricular efforts proved successful when one of the two engineer’s colleagues took the 300 SE’s engine to the start of the German Touring Car Championship in 1965 before winning ten times.
 It wasn’t long until Aufrecht and Melcher solidified their reputations as experts in optimizing and sustaining Mercedes-Benz vehicle performance.